Anis Ben Slimane

-Slimane had a tumultuous youth career, playing for eight different clubs in twelve years, but finally settled at AB where he made his senior debut in 2018.
-The following season, he departed for Brøndby IF and was included in the U19-squad, but he would garner break-out attention in the second half of the 2019–20 season as he established himself as part of the first team.
+Ben Slimane had a tumultuous youth career, playing for eight different clubs in twelve years, but finally settled at AB where he made his senior debut in 2018.
+The following season, he departed for Brøndby and was included in the U19-squad, but he would garner break-out attention in the second half of the 2019–20 season as he established himself as part of the first team.
+At Brøndby, he was part of the Danish Superliga-winning team in 2020–21.
+After having made more than 100 appearances for the club, he departed for Premier League club Sheffield United in 2023.

-Born in Denmark, Slimane has dual citizenship and made appearances for both Denmark U19 and Tunisia U20.
-He represents Tunisia at senior international level.
+Born in Denmark, Ben Slimane has dual citizenship and made appearances for both Denmark U19 and Tunisia U20.
+He represents Tunisia at senior international level, and has played at the 2022 FIFA World Cup.